Pradeepsingh61/DSA_Code/README.md

 📢 **Register [here](https://hacktoberfest.com/) for Hacktoberfest and make six pull requests (PRs) between October 1st-31st for exclusive T-shirt + Tree contribution! 🔥🌱**

+🌟 **Make Sure to Star the repository - We need 100 Stars to make it a 'worthy repository' ⭐⭐⭐**

 📖 **[Read our complete Hacktoberfest 2025 guide on dev.to](https://dev.to/karanjot786/join-hacktoberfest-2025-contribute-to-our-dsa-code-repository-7nb)** - Step-by-step instructions, tips, and everything you need to get started!

 ## 👥 Repository Maintainers